josecolella/Dynatrace-GenericOperations-Plugin/README.md

   - The type of operation to perform (+, -, *, /)
 ![Monitor Configuration](http://i.imgur.com/2eygjLd.png)

+**The plugin will automatically detect the aggregation that is set on the dashlet for the measures.
+Make sure to configure the dashlet with the correct aggregation (Average, Sum, Count, Maximum and Minimum) and saving before create a GenericOperation Monitor.**

 I am open to ideas on improving the plugin.
 If you have any enhancement ideas please open an issue or contact me at jose.colella@dynatrace.com